-The Question paper will consist of five sections A, B, C and D. Section - A, B, and C will have two questions from the respective section of the syllabus and carry 20 marks each.
-Section D will consist of 10 short answer type questions which will cover the entire syllabus uniformly and will carry 15 marks in all.
-Candidate are required to attempt one question each from section A, B and C of the Question Paper and the entire section D.
+The question paper will consist of five sections A, B, C, D and E. Section - A, B, C and D will have two questions from the respective sections of the syllabus and carry 15 marks each.
+Section - E will consist of 10 short answer type questions which will cover the entire syllabus uniformly and will carry 15 marks in all.
+Candidates are required to attempt one question each from sections A, B, C and D of the question paper and the entire section E.

-Section-A
+Section - A

 Introduction to digital computer organization, low level and high level languages, the binary number system.
 Programming techniques.
 Introduction to internet and its applications.

-Introduction to MS-Excel , use of worksheet to enter data , edit data , move data, Use of inbuilt statistical functions for computations of mean, S.D. , Correlation, regression coefficient etc. Use of bar diagram, histogram, scatter plots, etc. graphical tools in EXCEL for presenting of data.
+Introduction to MS-Excel, use of worksheet to enter data, edit data, move data, Use of inbuilt statistical functions for computations of mean, S.D., Correlation, regression coefficient etc. Use of bar diagram, histogram, scatter plots, etc. graphical tools in EXCEL for presenting of data.
 Introduction to various statistical software packages.